-The ACHD fellowship is a two-year program and is open to applicants from three training pathways:
+The ACHD fellowship is a two-year program and is open to applicants who have completed at least one of three training pathways:

-3) completion of residency in combined internal medicine/pediatrics and then completion of fellowship in pediatric cardiology, adult cardiology, or combined pediatric and adult cardiology.
+- Residency in combined internal medicine/pediatrics and then completion of fellowship in pediatric cardiology, adult cardiology, or combined pediatric and adult cardiology

-Fellows in the ACHD program learn the medical and surgical management of CHD, including technical and diagnostic expertise in invasive and noninvasive procedures.
-Fellows participate in the outpatient ACHD clinic, inpatient consultative services, imaging laboratories, and cardiac catheterization laboratories.
+Fellows in the ACHD program learn the medical and surgical management of congenital heart disease, including technical and diagnostic expertise in invasive and noninvasive procedures.
+Fellows participate in the outpatient ACHD clinic, inpatient consultative services, and imaging and cardiac catheterization laboratories.